-The main historical contributors to Hodge theory include William Hodge, P. Griffiths, Alexander Grothendieck, Pierre Deligne.
+The main historical contributors to Hodge theory include William Hodge, Phillip Griffiths, Alexander Grothendieck, Pierre Deligne.
 More recently a noncommutative generalization and refinement of Hodge theory is emerging in the work of M. Kontsevich and collaborators (D. Kaledin, L. Katzarkov, Tony Pantev…) with precursors in the works of Carlos Simpson, Mikio Sato, C. Hertling and others.
 Another very interesting and complex picture is developing for a number of years in works of Goncharov.

 Mark Green, Claire Voisin, Jacob Murre, Algebraic cycles and Hodge theory Lecture Notes in Mathematics, 1594 (1993)

 M. Saito, Mixed Hodge modules, Publ.
 R.I.M.S.
 Kyoto Univ.
 26 (1990) pp. 221–333.